 Harry and Peregrine Kavros moved to Hillsborough, North Carolina, from Manhattan in 2015.
-They expected to do some gardening, and packed their car with a shovel, hoe, hedge shears, and a few other implements that Harry’s father had used since the 1950s.
+They expected to do some gardening and packed their car with a shovel, hoe, hedge shears, and a few other implements that Harry’s father had used since the 1950s.
 They soon discovered that seven pastures and a dozen acres of woods would require more serious horsepower to maintain.

 To keep the birds healthy, Peregrine has read books and blogs on raising chickens, interviewed local experts, and taken a course on eggs at NC State.
-She is in charge of candling and cleaning the eggs.
-Harry and Peregrine are committed to sustaining this beautiful farm.
+Harry and Peregrine share candling and cleaning the eggs and are committed to sustaining this beautiful farm.

 Harry and Peregrine were grateful to have the help of Kathryn and Cedelia Obenshain, in preparing the Farm for the Hillsborough Garden Tour in 2021.
 For information about the upcoming Garden Tour please go to the Hillsborough Garden Club Website.